ffplayout/ffplayout/README.md

 ffplayout-gui
 =====

-This is only a placeholder for v2.0.0
+This is the dev version v2.0.0 from ffplayout GUI.

+**This version is not ready to use!!**

 ## concept previews: